jonathandean/magmaconf-2013-inter-app-api/README.md

 ## Real-world Problems at Stitch Fix

-Multiple (3 so far) Rails applications that need to share functionality.
+Multiple (3 so far) Rails applications that need to share functionality

-Plus a _ton_ of basic shared functionality

 ### ...AND